 - You don’t mind staying somewhere with a complicated reputation

-La Vieja is the city’s most prominent and trendy party district.
-Located immediately south of Las Cortes, the diverse culture of the surrounding districts bleeds over into the varied and multicultural dining and nightlife scene of La Vieja.
+Bilbao La Vieja is the city’s most prominent and trendy party district.
+Located immediately south of Las Cortes, the diverse culture of the surrounding districts bleeds over into the varied and multicultural dining and nightlife scene of Bilbao La Vieja.

 During the day, the neighbourhood is a vibrant hub of arts and culture, full of independent boutiques and galleries, which display the work of local artists.
 The art from these galleries spills out of their doors in the form of colourful street murals, which are well worth taking a street art tour to appreciate the best examples of.